Carrie Allen McCray: Career

 McCray wrote about the racial and gender tensions she experienced, including frightening telephone calls the Allen family received after moving into a white neighborhood in New Jersey, and her travels in the South in the 1960s with Indira, an Indian friend, particularly visiting a cousin at Auburn University.
+She mentioned in an interview that when she was seven then and her father was receiving frightening calls and had been warned about a possible cross-burning.
+Her mother, who bought her books of the Harlem Renaissance poets and Anne Spencer the poet were her greatest influences in relation to writing.
+McCray always thought of herself as a teacher and social worker, but always loved to write.
 McCray took up writing seriously beginning when she was 73 years old, and in addition to encouraging younger writers, taught poetry workshops in elementary schools.
 She was a member of the first board of directors of the South Carolina Writers Workshop, and the namesake for its literary award.
 She was also a member of the Board of Governors of the South Carolina Academy of Authors.